What are my rights?

 Imagine that one day — through an unfortunate twist of fate — you find yourself out of work.
-Maybe you get laid off due to the coronavirus pandemic.
+Maybe you get laid off as a result of your employer downsizing.
 Or maybe you suffer a serious injury that keeps you in bed for several months.
 This is where the employment insurance program comes in.
 Learn about EI benefits, and how to apply.

 What you should know